 Examples of time trackers

-Here are four of the best time trackers that you can start using today individually or together with your team:
+Here are three of the best time trackers that you can start using today individually or together with your team:

 To work at your full potential, you might need a tool that can provide both time-tracking and project management capabilities.
 If you’re an individual who likes to manage projects and tasks at the same time, try Paymo’s handy time tracker.